-The 1098T form is available to all Pace University students who had qualifying tuition and fees charged during calendar year 2013 to comply with the American Opportunity Credit, formerly the Hope Credit and Lifetime Learning Credit.
+The 1098-T form is available to all Pace University students who had qualifying tuition and fees charged during calendar year 2018 to comply with the American Opportunity Credit, formerly the Hope Credit and Lifetime Learning Credit.
 For specific instructions, refer to the IRS publication 970: Tax Benefits for Higher Ed (PDF) or www.irs.gov for all IRS forms.

-All Pace University students who incurred qualified tuition and fees during calendar year 2013.
+All Pace University students who incurred qualified tuition and fees during calendar year 2018.
 Students must have a valid Social security number or Tax ID number and valid Mailing Address on record with the University.
-Students with assigned University ID's as their Social Security number do not qualify by IRS regulations to receive a 1098T form.
+Students with assigned University ID's as their Social Security number do not qualify by IRS regulations to receive a 1098-T form.

-1098T forms for 2013 will be available to view and print at "MyPace", select "Student Records", Tax Year 2013 Tax Notification, by January 31, 2014.
-Last year, this same data was submitted to the IRS electronically by March 31, 2013.
-Students will not be mailed a copy of their 2013 1098T.
-The 1098T form will only be available through the MyPace Portal.
+1098T forms for 2018 will be available to view and print at "MyPace," select "Student Records," Tax Year 2018 Tax Notification, by January 31, 2019.
+Students will not be mailed a copy of their 2018 1098T.
+The 1098-T form will only be available through the MyPace Portal.
 Under Student Records, click Select Tax Year, enter the applicable Tax Year, then click Tax Notification.

 Questions?
-If you have specific questions regarding filing your 2013 federal tax return and eligibility to claim an educational tax credit, the IRS Publication 970: Tax Benefits for Education may be of assistance or you may visit the IRS website, www.irs.gov,or contact your tax professional.
-For questions regarding receipt of your 2012 1098T, call OSA at (914) 773-3966 9:00 a.m. to 6:00 p.m., Monday – Thursday and 9:00 a.m. to 5:00 p.m., Friday.
+If you have specific questions regarding filing your 2018 federal tax return and eligibility to claim an educational tax credit, the IRS Publication 970: Tax Benefits for Education (PDF) may be of assistance or you may visit the IRS website, or contact your tax professional.
+For questions regarding receipt of your 2018 1098-T, call OSA at (914) 773-3966 9:00 a.m. to 5:00 p.m., Monday – Thursday and 9:00 AM to 5:00 PM, Friday.

 Instructions for Students:

 An eligible educational institution, such as a college or university in which you are enrolled, and an insurer who makes reimbursements or refunds of qualified tuition and related expenses to you must furnish this statement to you.
-You, or the person who can claim you as a dependent, may be able to claim an education credit on Form 1040 or 1040A for the qualified tuition and related expenses that were actually paid in 2013.
+You, or the person who can claim you as a dependent, may be able to claim an education credit on Form 1040 or 1040A for the qualified tuition and related expenses that were actually paid in 2018.
 To see if you qualify for the credit, see Pub.
 970, Tax Benefits for Education; Form 8863, Education Credits; and the Form 1040 or 1040A instructions.
-Institutions may report either payments received in box 1 or amounts billed in box 2.
-The amount shown in box 1 or 2 may represent an amount other than the amount actually paid in 2013.
 Your institution must include its name, address, and information contact telephone number on this statement.
 It may also include contact information for a service provider.
 Although the service provider may be able to answer certain questions about the statement, do not contact them or the filer for explanations of the requirements for (and how to figure) any education credit that you may claim.

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.